CCA-Public/digital-archives-manual/guides/stabilization.md

   * *For Photo/P&D, create groupe or pièce records as usual*
 * **Digital Archivist: Ingest**
   * Add brief descriptive note regarding content to versement "Description du contenu"
-  * Transfer files to Digital Shipping Space, saving content in folder named after accession (versement) number
   * Package content according to BagIt specification and ingest into Archivematica according to procedures for ingesting "raw" data
   * Inform Registrar when ingest is completed
-  * Delete copy of files from Digital Shipping Space
+  * Delete extra copies of files on network shares
   * Reformat (erase) media and return to donor or repurpose as appropriate
 * **Registrar**
-  * Add "Digital Repository" as location to accession (versement) record
+  * Add "Dark archive" as location to accession (versement) record

 <a name="originalphysicalmedia"></a>
 ## Original physical media